Qualitative vs. Quantitative Research

 Mixed methods are becoming more common as time goes by.
 This is because researchers understand that by selecting one type of research over the other, they miss out on the valuable insights they would gain from the method they did not use.
 They, therefore, use both research methods for their projects and have reports that incorporate both types of data.

 The type of research you chose depends on a few factors.
-The table below will highlight the factors and what kind of research to do in each case:
+The table below, put together by the experts from our professional paper writing service, highlights the factors and what kind of research to do in each case:

 Other factors that determine what type of research to conduct include the sample size, how much money and time you have, and the availability of data, among others.